Outdated browser

 ...but the budget deficit is ticking upwards

 Twice a year, DNB publishes projections for the Dutch economy.
-The most recent edition, the 2024 Spring Projections, estimates a rise in the government deficit over the coming years to 3.7% of GDP by 2026.
-The increase is caused by public expenditure outstripping tax and social security contribution revenues.
-In particular, public spending on healthcare, social security, interest and defence is set to mount rapidly this government term.
+The most recent, the 2024 Autumn Projections, anticipate a rise in the government deficit to 2.1% of GDP in 2025 and 3.1% in 2026.
+The increase will be caused by public expenditure outstripping tax and social security contribution revenues.
+In particular, public spending on healthcare, social security, interest and defence is set to mount rapidly in the current government term.
+On top of this, the economic outlook has become more uncertain, partly due to international tensions.
+This could also pose additional risks to public finances.

 Figure 1: Budget balance (left) and public debt (right)

-In the somewhat longer term, public debt will climb above 60% of GDP.
-According to our estimates, this will happen in 2032.
+In the somewhat longer term, public debt will climb above 60% of GDP (Figure 2).
+According to our estimates, this will be the case around 2034.
 This is partly due to an ageing population, which will mean higher healthcare costs and state pension benefit payments.
 Interest expenditures will also rise.
-Between 2023 and 2026, we expect interest expenditures to double from around €6.5 billion to almost €13 billion.
+We expect interest expenditures to double from the 2023 figure of around €6.5 billion to almost €13 billion in 2026.
 Interest expenditures are expected to continue to climb due to rising government debt and the pass-through effect of higher interest rates (the average maturity of Dutch government debt is around nine years).
-The proposed spending cuts in the outline coalition agreement do not affect this outlook in the longer term.

 Figure 2: Debt projections up to 2038 show debt mounting sharply